Submetry onto one-dimensional space: Properties and preparations

-Note, that the equation (\ref{eq:hor_geod}) do not guarantee, that the geodesic $\gamma_h$ starting in horizontal direction $h\in N_xL$ is itself a horizontal curve for any $s \in (0, l)$.
-However, it is true locally, meaning, that for any $x\in M$ there is $r_x\in (0, l)$, such that the geodesic $\gamma_h:[0, r_x) \to M$ is a horizontal curve and a $P$-minimal geodesic (see \cite[Proposition 7.3]{KL20}).
+Note that the equation (\ref{eq:hor_geod}) does not guarantee that the geodesic $\gamma_h$ starting in the horizontal direction $h\in N_xL$ is itself a horizontal curve for any $s \in (0, l)$.
+However, it is true locally, meaning that for any $x\in M$ there is $r_x\in (0, l)$, such that the geodesic $\gamma_h:[0, r_x) \to M$ is a horizontal curve and a $P$-minimal geodesic (see \cite[Proposition 7.3]{KL20}).

-We can separate regions in $M$, inside which $\gamma_h$ would be the global horizontal curve.
+We can identify those regions in $M$ on which $\gamma_h$ restricts to a global horizontal curve.
 Namely, \begin{definition} Let $P:M\to Y$ be a submetry and let $\V$ be an open set in~$M$.
 Let $\gamma_h:[0,l)\to M$ be a geodesic emanating at $x \in \V$ in the horizontal direction $h\in N_xL$.
 Assume $\gamma_h$ is perpendicular to any fiber it intersects for all times when $\gamma_h$ is in $\V$.
 Then the set $\V$ is called a \textbf{transnormal region} of the manifold $M$. \end{definition} If $\V=M$, then the submetry $P:M\to Y$ is called \textit{transnormal}.